rajprateek25/docker-gettingstarted/README.md

 Click here to learn more about [Basic WSL Commands](https://docs.microsoft.com/en-us/windows/wsl/basic-commands)

 ## Getting acquainted with Docker
-The following commands will help get started with Docker:
+The following commands will help you get started with Docker:
 ```
 $ docker pull redis
 ```